-864 Plant Biochemistry Fall.
-3(3-0) Interdepartmental with Plant Bi-ology.
+Plant Biochemistry Fall.
+3(3-0) Interdepartmental with Plant Biology.
 Administered by Biochemistry and Molecular Biology.
-RB: BMB 401 or BMB 462 SA: BCH 864 Biochemistry unique to photosynthetic organisms.
-Photosynthetic and respiratory electron transport, nitrogen fixation, carbon dioxide fixation, lipid metabolism, carbon partitioning, cell walls, biosynthesis of plant hormones.
-888 Laboratory Rotation Fall, Spring, Summer.
-1 to 4 credits.
-A student may earn a maximum of 12 credits in all enrollments for this course.
-R: Open only to graduate students in the Department of Biochemistry and Molecular Biology.
-SA: BCH 888 Participation in research laboratories to learn experimental techniques and approaches, broaden research experience, and assess research interests prior to selecting a thesis or dissertation adviser.
-Master's Thesis Research 899 Fall, Spring, Summer.
-1 to 12 credits.
-A student may earn a maximum of 36 credits in all enrollments for this course.
+RB: (BMB 401 or BMB 462) and prior undergraduate course in plant physiology.
+SA: BCH 864 Biochemistry unique to photosynthetic organisms.
+Photosynthetic and respiratory electron transport, nitrogen fixation, carbon dioxide fixation, lipid metabolism, carbon partitioning, cell walls, sulfur and nitrogen metabolism and specialized metabolism including isoprenoids, phenylpropanoids and alkaloids.
+899 Master's Thesis Research Fall, Spring, Summer.
+1 to 12 credits. student may earn a maximum of 36 credits in all enrollments for this course.
 R: Open only to master's students in the Department of Biochemistry and Molecular Biology.
 SA: BCH 899 Master's thesis research.

 960 Selected Topics in Biochemistry I Fall, Spring.
 1 to 2 credits.
 A student may earn a maximum of 7 credits in all enrollments for this course.
 R: Open only to graduate students in the Department of Biochemistry and Molecular Biology or approval of department.
 SA: BCH 960 Contemporary biochemical research topics in such areas as biochemical genetics, biochemistry of development, biochemical evolution, complex proteins, or lipid metabolism.
-Selected Topics in Biochemistry II 961 Fall, Spring.
+Selected Topics in Biochemistry II Fall, Spring.
 1 to 3 credits.
 A student may earn a maximum of 7 credits in all enrollments for this course.
-R: Open only to graduate students in the Department of Biochemistry and Molecular Biology.
-SA: BCH 961 Contemporary biochemical research topics in such areas as bioenergetics, bioinstrumentation, complex carbohydrates, mass spectrometry, biomolecular spectroscopy or computer-based modeling and analysis of DNA and protein sequences and structures.
-Seminar in Biochemistry 978 Fall, Spring.
+R: Open only to graduate students in the Department of Bio-chemistry and Molecular Biology.
+SA: BCH Contemporary biochemical research topics in such areas as bioenergetics, bioinstrumentation, complex carbohydrates, mass spectrometry, biomolecular spectroscopy or computer-based modeling and analysis of DNA and protein sequences and struc- Seminar in Biochemistry 978 Fall, Spring.
 1(1-0) A student may earn a maximum of 8 credits in all enrollments for this course.
 R: Open only to graduate students in the Department of Biochemistry and Molecular Biology.
-SA: BCH 978 Seminars on biochemistry research mainly with visiting scientists.

-Doctoral Dissertation Research 999

-Fall, Spring, Summer.
+SA: BCH 978 Seminars on biochemistry research mainly with visiting scientists Doctoral Dissertation Research Fall, Spring, Summer.
 1 to 24 credits.
 A student may earn a maximum of 120 credits in all enrollments for this course.
 R: Open only to doctoral students in the Department of Biochemistry and Molecular Biology.
-SA: BCH 999

-Doctoral dissertation research.
+SA: BCH 999 Doctoral dissertation research.